If there was ever a reason to get down and dirty, the Boryeong Mud Festival in Korea sure is a good enough excuse!

 Motels close to Daecheon Beach will most likely be fully booked and you will probably find accommodation in the center of town.
 Taking taxis back to a hotel that’s a couple of km’s away will just be a mission and super inconvenient.

 To be honest, I’m not a big fan of tour groups.
-Meeting people is great but when I travel, I like to go by my rules and my time.
-But Boryeong Mud Festival was different.
+Meeting people when you join a tour is awesome but when I travel, I like to go by my rules and my time.

 This tour package may seem high and yes, you could do it cheaper, but it was just so convenient and easy to arrange.
 Their staff were great, and the group was a fun mix of people from all over the world.